dbooga/GameDevelopment/README.md

 GameDev
 =======

-(OUR) path on becoming a game developer.
+(OUR) path to becoming game developers.

 Modified by:
 brianla (Brian La)